-c.
-Windows/Transparency and Entryways.
+4. Windows/Transparency and Entryways.

-- Buildings with non-residential uses shall have an awning over the entryway, storefront window, or window. - ii.
-Buildings with non-residential uses on the first floor shall have non-reflective transparent area covering at least sixty (60) percent of the façade at pedestrian eye-level (between three and eight feet). - All glass for non-residential uses shall be clear, not dark, or reflective.
+- Buildings with non-residential uses on the first floor shall have non-reflective transparent area covering at least sixty (60) percent of the façade at pedestrian eye-level (between three and eight feet).
+All non-residential first floor shall be transparent - ii.
+All glass for non-residential uses shall be clear, not dark, or reflective.

-3. Building Orientation.
+5. Building Orientation.

-- a.
-Buildings shall be orientated to shield parking surfaces from view of the right-of-way. - b.
-Primary entrances to nonresidential buildings shall face the street. - c.
-New buildings on corner lots shall be oriented towards the streets and at least one public entrance shall be oriented toward the front lot line or side lot line.

-d.
-Accessory structures, if present, shall be located at the rear of the primary structure and similar in architectural style.
+- i.
+Buildings shall be orientated to shield parking surfaces from view of the right-of-way. - ii.
+Primary entrances to nonresidential buildings shall face the street. - iii.
+New buildings on corner lots shall be oriented towards the streets and at least one public entrance shall be oriented toward the front lot line or side lot line. - iv.
+Accessory structures, if present, shall be located at the rear of the primary structure and similar in architectural style. - 6.
+Signage.
+Signs within the DE overlay shall be designed not to detract from the character of the district.
+Signs shall comply with the standards of